Softening stance on Greece, Merkel rules out default

 And over the weekend, comments by several conservative allies of the chancellor provided further evidence that the government has embarked on a delicate policy pirouette.

-Finance Minister Wolfgang Schaeuble, one of Greece's harshest critics, told a meeting of business leaders in Singapore on Sunday that the country would not go bankrupt - an acknowledgement that Athens will get the 31.5 billion euro (25.5 billion pounds) aid tranche it needs next month to avert a default.
+Finance Minister Wolfgang Schaeuble, one of Greece's harshest critics, told a meeting of business leaders in Singapore on Sunday that the country would not go bankrupt - an acknowledgement that Athens will get the 31.5 billion euro ($41 billion) aid tranche it needs next month to avert a default.

 Merkel told a news conference with Panama's president on Monday that she was in total agreement with Schaeuble, and explicitly ruled out any steps - including a Greek insolvency or euro zone exit - that might unleash "uncontrollable developments" in the single currency bloc.